nkmr-jp/alfred-quick-translate/README.md

 <img src="./screenshot/2020-07-13_10.55.02.png" width="400">

 ## Language and translation engine settings
 After installing the workflow, click on the icon in the upper right corner to open the configuration screen.
 This screen allows you to select a translation engine and language.
-See `About the Workflow` on the left for more information about configuration.
+See `About the Workflow` on the left for more configuration information.

 <img src="./screenshot/CA161D10-6685-4D2C-AF51-9D8F9DE6C28A.png" width="800">